This story is developing, please stay tuned for updates!

 They are allowed to visit their physicians anytime

 Based on omnibus guidelines, kids may avail of essential services as long as they are accompanied by their parents or guardians.
 So, it’s okay to visit their pediatricians, dentists, eye doctors, etc. If the purpose of leaving the house is for medical or emergency services, they can.
 But if it’s just diagnostics (i.e. x-rays, swab tests, and etc.), there are some places that offer home service like Hi-Precision.

 They are not allowed to go to malls and department stores

 According to this report, Metro Manila Police Chief Vicente Danao says minors are still banned.
 There have been different and conflicting information about this.
 But as of this writing, minors are not allowed to go to malls.
 You can also check with your respective LGUs for their official policy.

-They are allowed to eat out… in some places
+They are NOT allowed to eat out… in some places

 They are not allowed to go to the grocery, supermarkets, pharmacies, etc.